 “When you come, bring the cloak that I left with Carpus at Troas, also the books, and above all the parchments.”
 (2 Timothy 4:13)

-2. Paul also asked Timothy to bring the “books” (biblia) or scrolls and the “parchments” (membranas).
+- Paul also asked Timothy to bring the “books” (biblia) or scrolls and the “parchments” (membranas).

-• The scrolls were rolls of paper made from the papyrus plant.
+- The scrolls were rolls of paper made from the papyrus plant.
 Perhaps Paul was referring to portions of the Old Testament Scriptures (2 Timothy 2:15) or scrolls written by himself.
 We are not told.

-• The “parchments” that Paul needed were made of tanned animal skins.
+- The “parchments” that Paul needed were made of tanned animal skins.
 They were used to write on them.
 They were also called “vellum.”

-• Hurt:
+- Hurt:

 “Alexander the coppersmith did me great harm; the Lord will repay him according to his deeds.
 15 Beware of him yourself, for he strongly opposed our message.”
 (2 Timothy 4:14-15)

-1. Alexander, the kindred of the High Priest (Acts 4:6).
+- Alexander, the kindred of the High Priest (Acts 4:6).

-2. Alexander, the town clerk of Ephesus (Acts 19:33ff).
+- Alexander, the town clerk of Ephesus (Acts 19:33ff).

-3. Alexanderwho refused to repent, and Paul delivered his soul to Satan (1 Tim.
+- Alexander who refused to repent, and Paul delivered his soul to Satan (1 Tim.
 1:20).

-4. Alexander of 2 Tim.
-4:14who did much evil and harm to Paul and his work (2 Tim.
+- Alexander of 2 Tim.
+4:14, who did much evil and harm to Paul and his work (2 Tim.
 4:14-15).

 This brother in Christ is another example of those Paul mentioned earlier in chapter three of this same letter who claimed to be a follower of Christ but opposed Paul, his teachings, and his work (2 Timothy 2:17-18).
-When someone harms us for teaching and proclaiming the Gospel, he is actually harming God’s work.
+When someone harms us for teaching and proclaiming the Gospel, he harms God’s work.
 Because this man had harmed Paul’s work of proclaiming the Gospel, God was going to judge him or repay him for the damage he caused Paul and his work (Deuteronomy 32:35; Acts 19:33; Romans 12:19; 1 Timothy 1:20; Hebrews 10:30).
 Paul warned Timothy to be aware or on guard against him because he strongly opposed the Gospel message.
 He was an unrepentant brother who had no respect for God’s authority.
-Paul firmly said to Timothy, “beware” of this man.
+Paul firmly said to Timothy, “Beware” of this man.
 In a few words, Timothy must keep watch and keep guard.

-• Deserted But Rescued:
+- Deserted But Rescued:

 “At my first defense no one came to stand by me, but all deserted me.
 May it not be charged against them!
 17 But the Lord stood by me and strengthened me, so that through me the message might be fully proclaimed and all the Gentiles might hear it.
 So I was rescued from the lion’s mouth.
 18 The Lord will rescue me from every evil deed and bring me safely into his heavenly kingdom.
 To him be the glory forever and ever.
 Amen.”
 (2 Timothy 4:16-18)

-• Paul’s First Defense in His Roman Trial:
+- Paul’s First Defense in His Roman Trial:

 “At my first defense no one came to stand by me, but all deserted me.
 May it not be charged against them!”
-(2 Timothy 4:16
+(2 Timothy 4:16)

 Paul speaks in verse 16 about his initial trial before Nero’s court.
 He was no stranger to giving defense in a trial setting (Acts 24:10; 25:8, 16; 26:2, 24).
 He said no one supported or stood by him at his first defense as a sympathizer, and everyone had deserted him.
-It looks like even Luke was not with him during his first defense.
+It looks like Luke was not even with him during his first defense.
 It was a time of high stress and distress for Paul and those few who were with him.
 How sad that Paul was abandoned by almost everyone when he needed them the most, just because they were afraid to suffer the same afflictions and persecutions!
 It reminds me of Job (Job 19:13-17).
 That had to be painful!

 Imagine feeling forsaken and forgotten when you’re going through high stress and affliction, and no one is there to encourage and strengthen you!